One of the mysteries of the English language finally explained.

-1In a bad or worsening state.‘a few frames from the original film were too far gone to salvage’
+1In a bad or worsening state, especially so as to be beyond recovery.‘a few frames from the original film were too far gone to salvage’

 - ‘I've always been a big fan of biking, but when I found out that my old road bike was finally too far gone to be resurrected, it was time to shop around for a new one.’

 - ‘The groundfishery is simply too far gone to recover.’

 - ‘She's the Democrats' best hope if Davis is too far gone.’

 - 1.1 Advanced in time.‘the legislative session is too far gone for the lengthy hearings needed to pass the bill’

 - ‘Well, the subsequent email exchange went as follows, and I think it just goes to show how far gone into the world of email communication and pop culture references we post Gen-X kids are.’